 Published by Dial Books For Young Readers, 2019.
 The illustrations are ink, charcoal and block printed on watercolor paper.

 Two of my favorite pages are double spreads.
 The first one is the use of panels moving left to right.
 The first panel shows a quiet activity with little noise.
-As the panels progress, the noises increase as shown by the text getting larger and thicker and the activities around him become chaotic, ending with a plane overhead.
+As the panels progress, the noises increase as shown by the text getting larger and thicker and the activities around them become chaotic, ending with a plane overhead.
 The reader sees the anxiety increase on the boy’s face.

 The next page is the second double spread.
 The pages are filled with different noises, bigger and thicker text but with a bulls eyes radiating from the child’s head with the concentric circles growing bigger.
 The boy is uncomfortable and anxious, with hands to his ears and eyes closed, while Dad is enjoying the noise and activity.
 Dad then encourages his son and reminds him of his relaxation technique.